Dharamvir Bharati: Early life

 Dharamvir Bharati was born on 25 December 1926 in a Kayastha Family of Allahabad to Chiranji Lal and Chanda devi.
 The family underwent considerable financial hardships after his father died early.
 He had a sister, Dr. Veerbala.

 He did his MA in Hindi from Allahabad University in 1946 and won the "Chintamani Ghosh Award" for securing highest marks in Hindi.

 Dharamvir Bharati was the sub-editor for magazines Abhyudaya and Sangam during this period.
 He completed his PhD in 1954 under Dr. Dhirendra Verma on the topic of "Siddha Sahitya" and was appointed lecturer in Hindi at Allahabad University.
 The 1950s were the most creative period in Bharati's life: He wrote many novels, dramas, poems, essays, and critical works during this phase.

 Journalism (Mumbai)

 In 1960 he was appointed as chief-editor of the popular Hindi weekly magazine Dharmayug by the Times Group and moved to Bombay.
 He remained the editor of Dharmayug till 1987.
 During this long phase the magazine became the most popular Hindi weekly of the country and reached new heights in Hindi journalism.
 As a field reporter, Bharati personally covered the Indo-Pak war that resulted in the liberation of Bangladesh.

 Personal life

 Dr Bharati married in 1954 and later divorced Kanta Bharati with whom he had a daughter: Parmita.
 A few years later he remarried and had a son Kinshuk Bharati and a daughter Pragya Bharati with Pushpa Bharati.

-Bharati developed heart ailments and died after a brief illness in 1997.
+Dr. Bharati developed heart ailments and died after a brief illness in 1997.